 Soil pH is a measure of its relative acidity or alkalinity.
-For most plants, including the turf grasses used in lawns, to thrive, the pH levels need to be in a range of about 6 to 7, which is just slightly acidic.
-(The pH scale is a numerical rating from 1 to 14, with 7 being neutral, and lower numbers indicating more acidic soils, and higher numbers, more alkaline levels.)
-A lower pH level, representing very acidic soil, is especially problematic because it prevents plants from absorbing nutrients.
+For most plants to thrive, the pH level needs to be in the range of about 6 to 7, which is just slightly acidic.
+A lower pH level, indicative of very acidic soil, is problematic because it prevents plants from absorbing nutrients.
 In a soil with a very acidic pH of 4.5, for example, it is estimated that about 70 percent of applied fertilizer is wasted because plants can't make use of it.
-Agricultural lime is a soil amendment with alkaline properties, and when applied systematically as a soil amendment, it can work to adjust the overall soil pH away from the acidic side and back toward neutral pH.
+Agricultural lime for lawns has alkaline properties and when applied systematically as a soil amendment, it can work to adjust the overall soil pH away from the acidic side and back toward neutral pH.

 Nitrogen absorption of plants is especially affected by soil pH, and this is why lawns are especially sensitive.
 Nitrogen is the soil nutrient most responsible for green foliage, and turf lawns are nothing but green foliage.
-A lawn struggling to grow in very acidic soils may show weak growth, the presence of moss, and it may fail to respond to fertilizer applications.
-Growing in acidic soils, lawn grass may have a washed-out color, and the lawn may be unusually susceptible to weeds and pest problems.
+A lawn struggling to grow in acidic soil may show the following signs:

 Some species of lawn grass are more tolerant of acid soils.
-While Kentucky bluegrass, for example, likes soil more on the alkaline side, while fescues and bent grasses will tolerate more acidity.
+Kentucky bluegrass, for example, likes soil more on the alkaline side, while fescues and bentgrasses will tolerate more acidity.

 While acid soil tends to make itself known by lawn grasses that fail to thrive or problems with moss growth, the only way to verify that acid soil is an issue is with a soil pH test.
-You can buy DIY soil test kits at garden centers and hardware stores.
-A good kit costs about $15 to $20 and tests for pH as well as nutrients, such as nitrogen and phosphorus.
-The accuracy of the results from these tests is difficult to predict, and the information may not tell you how much lime your lawn needs.
-For the same amount of money (and a little more time, perhaps two to three weeks), you can have your soil tested at a local extension service.
+You can buy DIY soil test kits at garden centers and hardware stores, but these tests are often unreliable and the information may not tell you how much lime your lawn needs.
+For the same amount of money (and a little more time––perhaps two to three weeks), you can have your soil tested at a local extension service.
 Most university extensions test soil for about $10 to $20 and the report you receive usually offers a much more detailed analysis of your soil's composition and pH level.